lcrawlab/ashapesampler/README.md

 # ashapesampler

-R package for generating alpha shapes via either sampling from a known distribution or sampling based on an existing data set.
+This repository contains an R package for generating synthetic alpha shapes from either (i) probabilistic sampling from a known distribution function on shapes or (ii) empirically sampling based on an existing data set.

 ## R Packages for ashapesampler and Tutorials